MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/provision-sss.md

 ![Image of the SharePoint Success Site landing page](media/sss-landing.png)

-13. Next, follow the steps below to add site owners to the M365 learning pathways administration page *and* the SharePoint Success Site to grant access to others for site and content customizations.
+13. Next, follow the steps below to add Site owners to the M365 learning pathways administration page *and* the SharePoint Success Site to grant access to others for site and content customizations.

 ## Add Site owners to both sites